RobotecAI/rai/src/examples/turtlebot4/README.md

    ```

 6. Open you internet browser and go to `localhost:8501`
-7. You can interact with your RAI agent through the chat.
-On the left you can interact
+7. Open your internet browser with the address `localhost:8501` to can interact with your RAI agent through the chat.
+On the left you can communicate
    with the RAI HMI Agent.
 On the right you will see status of missions that were send
    to the RAI Node and are executed on your robot.

    - `HMI Agent` is responsible for human-robot interaction.
    - `RAI Node` is responsible for executing tasks on the robot.

-   For example you can try such prompt:
+   For example you can try such prompts:

    - Are you able to bring you something from the kitchen? (testing robot's identity)
    - What are your ros2 interfaces? (discovery of ros2 interfaces)